openstack/ironic/doc/source/admin/cleaning.rst

 In-band
 -------
-In-band steps are performed by ironic making API calls to a ramdisk running on the node using a Deploy driver.
-Currently, all the drivers using ironic-python-agent ramdisk support in-band cleaning.
+In-band steps are performed by ironic making API calls to a ramdisk running on the node using a deploy interface.
+Currently, all the deploy interfaces support in-band cleaning.
 By default, ironic-python-agent ships with a minimal cleaning configuration, only erasing disks.
-However, with this ramdisk, you can add your own cleaning steps and/or override default cleaning steps with a custom Hardware Manager.
+However, you can add your own cleaning steps and/or override default cleaning steps with a custom Hardware Manager.

 Out-of-band
 -----------
 Out-of-band are actions performed by your management controller, such as IPMI, iLO, or DRAC.
-Out-of-band steps will be performed by ironic using a Power or Management driver.
-Which steps are performed depends on the driver and hardware.
+Out-of-band steps will be performed by ironic using a power or management interface.
+Which steps are performed depends on the hardware type and hardware itself.

-For Out-of-Band cleaning operations supported by iLO drivers, refer to :ref:`ilo_node_cleaning`.
+For Out-of-Band cleaning operations supported by iLO hardware types, refer to :ref:`ilo_node_cleaning`.

 FAQ